Last Updated on 30/03/2024 by Above Diamond

 What is White Gold?

-White gold is an alloy that is produced from a mixture of pure gold and metal that has a white texture such as nickel, silver, and palladium.
+White gold is an alloy made from a mix of pure gold and white metals such as nickel, silver, and palladium.

 Pros of White Gold

-• Is more popular than yellow gold, especially for diamond rings.
+• More popular than yellow gold, especially for diamond rings.

-• It is suitable for those with paler skin tones such as those of Asian descent or Caucasian descent.
+• Great for those with lighter skin tones, like Asian or Caucasian skin.

 Cons of White Gold